jonasholbech/foofest/FORM-REQUIREMENTS.md

 # Front End Design Elective - Spring 2024

-## System 1, the booking site, requirements
+## System 1, the booking sub-system, requirements

-The following are the minimal requirements for the booking site.
+The following are the minimal requirements for the booking sub system.

-- The site should be a "form flow" where the user can buy multiple tickets.
+- The sub-system should be a "form flow" where the user can buy multiple tickets.

   - ticket prizes
     - Regular 799,-